Where quality improvement meets innovative learning design

 Our strategic relationships

-Associate Learning Designer Jules leads the design, development and ongoing improvement of programmes from QIClearn.
-Jules brings 5 years experience working on complex learning and development, communications and organisational change programmes across a range of technical environments including aviation, pharmaceuticals, and publishing.
-A design thinker and specialist in adult development, Jules creates blended programmes that put learner engagement at the centre.
-Jules is an accredited psychometric practitioner, has a postgraduate certificate in leadership coaching and an award winning BA Honours in Media.
+I bring 5 years experience working on complex learning and development, communications and organisational change programmes across a range of technical environments including aviation, pharmaceuticals, and publishing.
+A design thinker and specialist in adult development, I create blended programmes that put learner engagement and agency at the centre.
+I am an accredited psychometric practitioner, have a postgraduate certificate in leadership coaching and an award winning BA Honours in Media.

 Dr Tom Kenny